Ski touring Senja, Norway

 This ski tour is led and organized by the ski pros Alemax Maier and Andy Schauer.
 Both have mastered their skis like few others and, after many years of racing experience (with Andy crowned by a World Cup victory and Olympic participation in 2014 in Sotchi), have logically turned their hobby into a profession.
 (You can find out more about Alemax and Andy in the vivalpin.blog)

-Alemax and Andy (together with ski school director Max Pohl and Vivalpin mountain guide Moni Hümmer) are established members of the instructor team of the German Ski Instructors' Association and founders of Skisportlerei Tegernsee, the first address for race camps in Germany.
+Alemax and Andy (together with ski school director Max Pohl) are established members of the instructor team of the German Ski Instructors' Association and founders of Skisportlerei Tegernsee, the first address for race camps in Germany.

-But their true love is the wide slopes and endless possibilities on Senja, Norway's second largest island with fantastic skiing (touring) opportunities around the 1,000-metre-high Breidtinden.
-Year after year, the two make a pilgrimage to Senja, always on the lookout for new runs, the best snow and new lines.
+But their true love is the wide slopes and endless possibilities on Senja, the second largest island in Norway with fantastic ski/ski touring opportunities around the 1,000 m high Breidtinden.
+Year after year, the two make a pilgrimage to Senja, always on the lookout for new descents, the best snow and new lines.

 Program and schedule